khushboo-gehi/codersDAO/README.md

 # codersDAO

 ### **Welcome to codersDAO 👋**
-This DAO is by the codersHQ community for the codersHQ community.
+This is a prototype for the codersHQ community DAO.
 The DAO is built using buildspace and thirdweb on Rinkeby testnet using Etherium blockchain.
-The DAO is now in development stage and only accepting limited members.

 Here is a little demo walk through of the DAO -